nandoflorestan/bag/README.rst

 https://github.com/nandoflorestan/bag
 where you can do your bug reports and pull requests.

-- bag 0.8.0 is the last version that supported Python 2.6.
-- bag 0.9.0 is the last version that supported Python 2.7.
-- bag 1.3.0 is the last version that supported Python 3.4.
-- bag 2.0 requires Python 3.5's "typing" module for gradual typing.
-- bag 2.1.0 is the last version that supported Python 3.5.

 This version of **bag** was published with
 `releaser <https://pypi.python.org/pypi/releaser>`_.